roban/machine-epistemology/_posts/2022-07-23-responsible-machine-learning-is-like-security.md

 Responsible ML, like security or compliance, is difficult for individual teams to prioritize because

-- Incidents are seen as tail risks ([though see below](#are-model-harms-really-a-tail-risk)): from a short-term financial, any individual team is unlikely to pay the cost of a security incident or a public revelation of harmful model bias.
+- Incidents are seen as tail risks ([though see below](#are-model-harms-really-a-tail-risk)): from a short-term financial perspective, any individual team is unlikely to pay the cost of a security incident or a public revelation of harmful model bias.
 - Start-up costs are high: Both responsible ML and security require investments in tools and expertise.
 It’s inefficient for each team to duplicate that effort when much of it can be generalized and shared across teams.

 It’s hard to fit tail risks into a team’s typical framework for metrics and goals.
 While RML improvements are important for a company’s growth in the long term, they are not necessarily the quickest and surest ways to move existing team metrics in aggregate, especially given that even auditing for gaps in security or model safety requires an initial investment in expertise and tools.